-Credits Eligibility Pre-requisite of Code Lecture Practical/ Practice the course (if any) Biomathematics 4 3 1 0 Class XII pass with Mathematics DSC-6: Ordinary Differential Equations
+Credits Credit d Credit distribution of the course Pre-requisite of Code Lecture Practical/ Practice the course (if any) Biomathematics 4 3 1 0 DSC-6: Ordinary Differential Equations

 - Develop and analyse the models of the biological phenomenon with emphasis on population growth and predator-prey models. - Interpret first-order autonomous systems of nonlinear differential equations using the Poincaré phase plane. - Apply the basic concepts of probability to understand molecular evolution and genetics.